Beyond-jQuery/book/manuscript/dom-manipulation.md

 $chocolate.after($vanilla);
 ~~~~~~~

 For our second challenge, we have to move the "types" section _and_ the heading (`<h2>`) for the "types" section before the "flavors" section.
-We can take advantage of the fact that this means the heading and section must by the first set of children of the `<body>` element.
-First, we "prepend" the "types" heading to the `<body>` using the `prependTo()` method, and then insert the "types" section after the newly moved heading, again using jQuery's `after()` method.
+We can take advantage of the fact that this means the heading and section must be the first set of children inside the `<body>` element.
+First, we prepend the "types" heading to the `<body>` using the `prependTo()` method, and then insert the "types" section after the newly moved heading, again using jQuery's `after()` method:

 {title="Move elements after and as the first child of another element - jQuery", lang=javascript}
 ~~~~~~~